dodeleye99/tetris-python/README.md

 * `Escape key`: Toggle pause.
 Alternatively, click the pause button.

 ## Score System
-The points for clearing lines depends on the current level and the number of lines cleared:
+The points for clearing lines depends on the current level and the number of lines being cleared:

 `points = level * base`.